-Register for ASH's April Webinar on Plasma Cell Malignancies
+Register for ASH's March Webinar on Thrombosis and Cancer

 Earn CME Credits from Blood

 ASH, in partnership with Medscape, provides monthly opportunities to earn Continuing Medical Education (CME) credits by completing an Accreditation Council for Continuing Medical Education (ACCME) accredited activity in Blood.
-This month's activity is titled "The Characteristics and Outcomes of Parainfluenza Virus Infections in 200 Patients with Leukemia or Recipients of Hematopoietic Stem Cell Transplantation."
+This month's activity is titled "The Strategy for the Diagnosis of IPA Should Depend on Both the Underlying Condition & Leukocyte Count of Patientsts with Hematologic Malignancies."

 Take Advantage of ASH's Consult a Colleague Service